 Author contributions: Ha JY and Lee MS contributed to the manuscript writing and editing and data collection and analysis; Lee MS contributed to the conceptualization and supervision; all authors have read and approved the final manuscript.

-Supported by the National Research Foundation of Korea Grant founded by the Korea government, No. NRF-2022R1A2C1007169.
+Supported by the National Research Foundation of Korea Grant founded by the Korea Government, No. NRF-2022R1A2C1007169.

 Corresponding author: Mu Sook Lee, MD, Professor, Department of Radiology, Keimyung University Dongsan Hospital, Keimyung University School of Medicine, 1035 Dalgubeol-daero, Dalseo-gu, Daegu 42601, South Korea. musukilee@dsmc.or.kr